How do I register a team for the 2019/20 season?

 GST and a 4% social fee are included in these league fees.

-Players must purchase a $52.50 membership to join a league.
+Players must purchase a $52.50 membership (GST included) to join a league.
 If a player is in multiple leagues they are only required to purchase one membership.
-Junior memberships are $21.
+Junior memberships are $21 (GST included).
+Memberships are only required for full season leagues.

 What does a membership mean?

 Members are able to vote at the Annual General Meeting.
-Members also get access to free weekly one hour practice ice time.
+Members also get access to up to one hour of free practice ice time a week.

 What happens if our team has to forfeit a game?